What's a lease?

 When you rent an apartment, a home or a room in a house, you will typically have to sign a lease, which is a written agreement between you and your landlord.

 The lease, or residential tenancy agreement, is a contract that outlines all the responsibilities of both landlords and tenants, and what’s owed.
-Starting April 30, 2018, landlords of most private residential rental units -- from individual landlords to property management companies -- will be required to use a standard lease.
+As of April 30, 2018, landlords of most private residential rental units -- from individual landlords to property management companies -- will be required to use a standard lease.

 It’s important to have everything in writing so you know what you’re responsible for, and so you don’t end up paying for things you don’t have to.
-So what exactly can your landlord ask you to pay for?

 Every month, you must pay your landlord rent.
 The amount you owe and the date you’re supposed to pay by is written in the lease.
 Usually, this is the first of every month.
 If you move in in the middle of the month but you owe rent at the beginning of every month, then you’re only required to pay a portion of the rent for the first month.